open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 #### Default Aggregation

-The Default Aggregation informs the SDK to use the Instrument `kind` to select an aggregation and `advice` to influence aggregation configuration parameters (as noted in the "Selected Aggregation" column).
+The Default Aggregation informs the SDK to use the Instrument `kind` to select an aggregation and `advisory` parameters to influence aggregation configuration parameters (as noted in the "Selected Aggregation" column).

 | Instrument Kind                                                   | Selected Aggregation                                                                                                                                                           |
 |-------------------------------------------------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|